XuminGaoGithub/S-SSD/README.md

-#S-SSD(A lightweight object detection network for mobile robots by improving the SSD (Single Shot MultiBox Detector) network):
+# S-SSD(A lightweight object detection network for mobile robots by improving the SSD network)

-#Authur：Xumin Gao, et al. (Institute of Robotics and Intelligent Systems, Wuhan University of Science and Technology, China)
+# Authur：Xumin Gao, et al. (Institute of Robotics and Intelligent Systems, Wuhan University of Science and Technology, China)

-#It is a part of work for following paper:
+# It is a part of work for following paper:

 Xumin Gao, et al. Real-time Indoor Semantic Map Construction Combined with The Lightweight Object Detection Network.
 The 2020 2nd International Conference on Artificial Intelligence Technologies and Applications (ICAITA 2020).
 Dalian.

-#E-mail: comin15071460998@gmail.com

-#Demo video:
+# Demo video:

 1)https://www.bilibili.com/video/BV1Lk4y1y7Q7